 The first Social Enterprise to emerge out of the first SINA Community in 2015

 With a drive to create change, as empowered SINA changemakers their own personal tragedies often become the driving force for the creation of social enterprises, which tackle the root causes of the societal challenges in the community, while creating jobs, decent work and economic growth.

 For most, SINA is the first time in their lives where nothing is imposed on them.
 Diverse potentials within them are unleashed and fostered to a professional level and challenges transform into opportunities.

 How is your idea unique?
 (1,000 characters)

-Scholars manage SINA themselves which gives them the experiences and skills to create their own social enterprises and drive their own education.
-It is a human centered approach, where experienced-based learning happens and competencies are gained through freesponsible self-organization with distributed authority.
+The youth in the community fully manage SINA themselves, giving them the experiences and skills to create their own social enterprises and drive their own education.
+It is a human centered approach, where experienced-based learning allows competencies to be gained through freesponsible self-organization with distributed authority.

-The running costs of each SINA are minimal.
-There is no staff and no paid teachers but the scholars are in charge of themselves fulfilling roles in self-management.
-In SINA in the Nakivale Refugee Camp (100,000 people) and in SINA in the Bidi Bidi Refugee Camp (300,000 people) monthly costs of 500 USD in each SINA enable 50 youth to create a future for themselves.
-With only 10 USD per month per person, a meaningful and relevant education is obtained where scholars leave with their own jobs.
+Running costs of each SINA are minimal.
+There is no staff and no paid teachers but scholars in charge of themselves, fulfilling roles in self-management.
+In SINA in the Nakivale Refugee Camp (100,000 people) and in SINA in the Bidi Bidi Camp (270,000 people) monthly costs of 500 USD in each SINA enable 50 youth each to create a future for themselves.
+With only 10 USD per month per person, a meaningful and relevant education is obtained where youths leave with their own jobs.
 Running costs are self-sustained through income generation via hosting events, equity of emerged social enterprises and offering training and consultancy to outside organizations.

 Idea Proposal Stage (choose one)